 7. How We Protect Your Personal data

-Our safeguards include robust systems and processes designed to ensure that we collect only the minimum personal data necessary to pursue our legitimate interest, and that only those who need to view your personal data can see it.
-We adhere to restrictions on our use of the information (such as making sure that no marketing or advertising is directed at individuals who have provided data through the Survey).
+Our safeguards include robust systems and processes designed to ensure that we collect only the minimum personal data necessary to pursue the purposes for which we process your personal data described in section 2, and that only those who need to view your personal data can see it.
+We adhere to restrictions on our use of the personal data (such as making sure that no marketing or advertising is directed at individuals who have provided data through the Survey).

-Under Dentsu Aegis Network’s Chief Information Security Officer, there is a group-wide security function tasked with understanding security threats.
+Under Dentsu’s Chief Information Security Officer, there is a group-wide security function tasked with understanding security threats.
 Policies have been implemented to help keep your personal data secure.
-These policies are aligned to applicable regulations and industry standards including ISO27001 and NIST, and are applicable to all parts of Dentsu Aegis Network.
+These policies are aligned to applicable regulations and industry standards including ISO27001 and NIST and are applicable to all parts of Dentsu.

 8. Participation in the Survey by children aged 15 - 17 years

-Where children aged 15 years or over participate in a survey, the market research company administering the Survey will seek consent for their participation from a parent/guardian.
+We do not knowingly ask children aged 14 or under to participate in Surveys.
+Where children aged 15 years or over participate in a survey, the market research company administering the Survey will seek consent for their participation from a parent/guardian subject to local applicable laws.
 If you have any concerns about your child’s privacy in relation to our services, or if you believe that your child may have provided personal data via the Survey without you first giving your consent, please contact us at firstname.lastname@example.org.

 9. Your rights